Home > Benefits > The Winter Fuel Allowance

 Winter Fuel Allowance Payments

-If you are aged 60 or over and are a UK resident then the government will give an annual amount of money to help heat the home during the winter months.
+If you are of state pension age and are a UK resident then the government will give an annual amount of money to help heat the home during the winter months.
 How much you will receive as a winter fuel allowance will be dependant on the age of the claimant and whether it is a couple living in the home or an individual.

 What is the Winter Fuel Allowance?